KushalvDesai/Workspace-v.0/README.md

 # Workspace Management System

 The **Workspace Management System** is a web-based application built using **PHP**, **MySQL**, and **HTML/CSS** with a focus on simplicity, security, and a clean user experience.
-It enables users to manage team members with intuitive functionality, modern UI design, and secure user authentication.
+It enables users to manage accounts with intuitive functionality, modern UI design, and secure user authentication.

 ---